ZKing20/Apple-Sales/README.md

 ## Results
 ### Summary
 - **Revenue Drivers:** The US market is dominant but likely saturated or near saturation.
 Hardware drives the bulk of revenue, but Subscription Services (particularly Apple Music) show high volume with low total revenue share, indicating a key growth opportunity.
 - **Operational Efficiency:** Store performance is bifurcated into two distinct "tiers".
-High-revenue stores deomnstrate superior operational scalability, maintaining lower warranty claims rates even at high volumes.
+High-revenue stores demonstrate superior operational scalability, maintaining lower warranty claims rates even at high volumes.
 - **Product Quality:** Warranty claims are low (roughly 0.10% - 0.17%) and uniform across regions, stores and products.
 The data strongly suggests that claim root causes are likely manufacturing-based rather than store-specific operational failures.

 ### Key Insights and Visualizations